LenderPanel.com

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Nedbank conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may require that you have a license to do so from the landlord.
-If such conditions are not strictly observed you may be in breach of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with Nedbank.
+If you do not keep up the payments on your mortgage with Nedbank your property may be repossessed.

 Preparing the Transfer of Equity with a Nedbank Mortgage